-Perception of fly fishermen by the rest of the sporting world is loosely based on stereotypes and mythos.
-The days of the old man in a tweed hat standing knee deep in a Montana stream daintily casting a butt-heavy chunk of bamboo have gone the way of the wicker creel and Howard Johnson’s.
-There are now more fly anglers than there every have been.
-Fly fishermen today are into new gear technology, advanced fishing and casting techniques and an every growing sense of stewardship over their local fishing resources.
+The perception of fly fisherpeople by the rest of the sporting world is loosely based on stereotypes and myths.
+The days of the old man in a tweed hat standing knee-deep in a Montana stream daintily casting a butt-heavy chunk of bamboo have gone the way of the wicker creel and Howard Johnson’s.
+There are now more fly anglers than there ever has been.
+Fly fishermen today are into new gear technology, advanced fishing and casting techniques, and an ever-growing sense of stewardship over their local fishing resources.

 Groups like Trout Unlimited and the Nature Conservancy have been committed to the preservation of game fish resources for years.
 The number of anglers who volunteer their time and donate money to protect the fish and their habitat continues to grow yearly.
-Dam removal, stricter retention laws and a myriad of other legal and educational programs put forth by these groups continue to protect our fisheries.
-However, there continues to be a few practices that are often overlooked, ignored and sometimes even condoned by the same anglers on a local level.
+Dam removal, stricter retention laws, and a myriad of other legal and educational programs put forth by these groups continue to protect our fisheries.
+However, there continue to be a few practices that are often overlooked, ignored, and sometimes even condoned by the same anglers on a local level.

-Here are a few of the issues that I still see on the stream and lake that each one of us can help change:
+Here are a few of the issues that I still see on streams and lakes that each one of us can help change:

 “Banking” Or Killing Less Desirable Native Species